marcusbelcher/rust-camera-effect/README.md

 # rust-learning

-Repository presumes you are on macOS
+Repository presumes you are on macOS.
+This is a very inefficient demo on how to flip a camera feed from RGB to BGR via WebGL and Rust.

 ## Installation